Metering Guidance Tool

 Please press submit to end the tool.

-Metering required.
+Meter required.
 You need to be compliant by 1 December 2026.

 A duly qualified person (DQP) must install an AS4747 pattern approved meter and telemetry.